-Fall in love with programming all over again with Lisp.
+Fall in love with programming all over again with Racket.

-Tips, tricks, articles, and resources for getting the most out of Lisp.
+Tips, tricks, articles, tutorials, and other useful resources for getting the most out of Racket.
+By Jesse Alama.

 Functionally rewriting HTTP requests and responses with struct-copy

 Manipulating HTTP requests and responses is a common need in web sites and HTTP APIs.
 Here's a straightforward way to do that, in a functional way, in Racket.

 You know the feeling: you're working with JSON data and need to make sure that it adheres to some sensible constraints.
 JSON Schema is a sensible way to ensure that.
 Argo is a Racket library for validating JSON data using JSON Schema.